BriegerAndreas/quizApp/README.md

-This JavaScript code implements a simple quiz application.
+This JavaScript code exercise implements a simple quiz application.
 Here's a summary of its functionality:

     Initialization:
       It initializes variables such as score, currentQuestionIndex, and questions.
 Each question in the questions array contains a question statement, an array of possible answers, and the index of the correct answer.